neondatabase/postgresql_anonymizer/docs/INSTALL.md

 (If you're already loading extensions that way, just add `anon` the current list)

-_Step 4:_  Close your session and open a new one.
+_Step 4:_  Close your session and open a new one on the same PostgreSQL database.
 Create the extension.

 ```sql
 CREATE EXTENSION anon CASCADE;